microsoft/pxt-microbit/docs/reference/music/beat.md

-# Beat
+# beat

-Returns the duration of a beat in milli-seconds
+Returns the duration of a beat in milli-seconds.

 ## Simulator